FOREX-Dollar drops even as Obama denies report on currency remarks

 By Michael Connor

-NEW YORK, June 8 (Reuters) - The dollar fell off 13-year highs against the yen on Monday after a wire service report, denied by President Barack Obama, that claimed to cite remarks by him on the greenback’s strength.
+NEW YORK, June 8 (Reuters) - The dollar fell on Monday, backing away from near 13-year highs against the yen, after a news report cited President Barack Obama as saying he was worried about a strong dollar, even though the report was denied by the White House.

-The euro climbed more than 1 percent to top $1.12 against the dollar, lifted by a rise in German bund yields and solid German data that stoked optimism about the euro zone’s economic prospects.
+The euro climbed more than 0.8 percent to more than $1.12 against the dollar, helped by a rise in German bund yields and solid German data that stoked optimism about the euro zone’s economic prospects.

-Obama and White House officials denied a Bloomberg report Monday, citing an unnamed French official, that he had said the strong dollar was “a problem” in conversation at the Group of Seven (G7) summit in Germany.
+Both Obama and White House officials denied a Bloomberg report Monday that cited him as saying a strong dollar was a problem.
+The report came after reporters met France’s President Francois Hollande ahead of the second day of the G7 summit.

-“I did not say that and I make it a practice of not commenting on the daily fluctuations of the dollar or any other currency,” Obama told a news conference.

 Despite the denials, currency investors were wary as Federal Reserve and other U.S. officials have, over the past few months, expressed concerns about the impact of a robust greenback on growth and exports.

-“The dollar is off this morning because of the (wire service) headline about a strong dollar from Obama,” said Alvin Tan, currency strategist at Societe Generale.
+“The dollar is off this morning because of the headline about a strong dollar from Obama,” said Alvin Tan, currency strategist at Societe Generale.
+(Editing by Janet Lawrence and Bernadette Baum)

-Some traders were unwinding dollar positions after Friday’s gains spurred by an unexpectedly strong 280,000 rise in U.S. jobs ranks, according to currencies strategist Vassili Serebriakov at BNP Paribas in New York.

-The euro also rose strongly against sterling and yen , helped by the rise in benchmark German bund yields and better-than-expected industrial output figures showing a 0.9 percent increase in Germany during April.